masoudrahimi39/SpeedyShortcuts/README.md

 - Youtube search → `shift` + `alt` + `v`
 - Mnemonic Dictionary → `shift` + `alt` + `n`

-  NOTE: there is a bug with AutoHotkey that cannot copy the selected text to the clipboard correctly, so we need to press `ctrl` + `c` to do it manually.
+  NOTE: There is a bug with AutoHotkey that prevents the selected text from being copied to the clipboard correctly, so we need to press `ctrl` + `c` to do it manually.

 ### Ubuntu